Ctenanthe: Planting, Growing, and Care

 - Height between 50 cm and 1 m indoors

-- Exposure medium to bright indirect light depending on varieties
+- Exposure medium to bright indirect light depending on the variety

 - Soil type Light, well-draining and rich

-The Ctenanthe belongs to the Marantaceae family, which includes tropical plants prized for their decorative foliage and their ability to slightly move their leaves throughout the day.
-Its genus name comes from the Greek ktenos, meaning “comb”, referring to the prominent parallel veins on its leaves, resembling the teeth of a comb.
-It is sometimes nicknamed “peacock plant” due to the elegant patterns on its leaves, reminiscent of the bird’s plumage, as well as their slight nyctinastic movement: although less pronounced than in Calathea, its foliage tends to orient differently depending on the light.
+The Ctenanthe belongs to the Marantaceae family, which includes tropical plants prized for their decorative foliage and their ability to move their leaves slightly throughout the day.
+Its genus name comes from the Greek word “ktenos,” meaning “comb,” referring to the parallel veins prominently marked on its leaves, resembling the teeth of a comb.
+It is sometimes nicknamed the “peacock plant” due to the elegant patterns on its leaves, reminiscent of the bird’s plumage, as well as their slight nyctinastic movement: although less pronounced than in the Calathea, its foliage tends to orient differently depending on the light.

-The Ctenanthe is often confused with two other species, Maranta and Calathea.
-Although they belong to the same family, they have notable differences, particularly in their growth habit.
-Maranta grows close to the ground, forming a trailing plant indoors, while Calathea develops leaves on short stems, giving a more compact silhouette.
-The Ctenanthe, on the other hand, has longer, slender stems that grow upwards, with leaves that gracefully trail to the sides.
+The Ctenanthe is often confused with two other species, the Maranta and the Calathea.
+Although they belong to the same family, they have notable differences, particularly in their growth habits.
+The Maranta grows close to the ground, forming a trailing plant indoors, while the Calathea develops leaves on short stems, giving it a more compact silhouette.
+The Ctenanthe, on the other hand, has longer, slender stems that grow upwards, with leaves that gracefully cascade to the sides.
 These distinctive characteristics help differentiate these plants, although they share similar cultivation and care requirements.

-In its natural habitat, Ctenanthe grows under the canopy of tropical forests in South America, particularly in Brazil.
-It thrives in the shade of trees, enjoying a warm, humid and slightly filtered environment.
-These conditions make it an ideal plant for our homes or conservatories, where it finds an atmosphere close to that of its native habitat.
+In its natural habitat, the Ctenanthe grows under the canopy of tropical forests in South America, particularly in Brazil.
+It thrives in the shade of trees, enjoying a warm, humid, and slightly filtered environment.
+These conditions make it an ideal plant for our homes or conservatories, where it finds an atmosphere close to its native habitat.

 The Ctenanthe genus includes about 15 to 20 species, some of which are particularly prized indoors: